 - Title IX has always prohibited discrimination, including sexual harassment - Following VAWA, schools have to do more to detect and prevent discrimination, including sexual violence, in addition to responding to allegations of such - Schools' obligations have been expanded and the August 2020 final rule includes a prescribed grievance process with an investigative process.
 These rules also outline a live hearing process allowing for cross-examination by designated advisors for each party. - An appeal process, available to both parties, must be established.

 Sex vs. Gender

-- Note that the language in the statute refers to "sex" not gender - This has been interpreted to cover "gender stereotypes"- i.e., the roles that men and women traditionally play - Students and employees are protected from discrimination/harassment/sexual violence on the basis of their sex - Extends to the LGBT community
+- Note that the language in the statute refers to "sex" not gender

+- that men and women traditionally play

+- Students and employees are protected from

+- Extends to the LGBT community